 Ward has the coal out.
 You can get it any time.
 If you bring some of our buckwheat please bring our mail....
 Come down when you can.

-Wardearned a living working as a custodian at the Mill Run School.
+Ward earned a living over the years working as a custodian at the Mill Run School.
 He also is said to have helped install electrical wiring during construction of Fallingwater, the world-famous house over a waterfall designed by Frank Lloid Wright.
 He suffered at times from pain of his sciatica nerve and underwent surgery in Pittsburgh's West Penn Hospital in 1959.

-Then in 1945-1946, Ward was a foreman with Region Electric and Machine Co. in Mill Run.
+Then in 1945-1946, Ward was employed as a foreman with Region Electric and Machine Co. in Mill Run.

 When Ward’s parents celebrated their golden wedding anniversary in 1940, Ada and several cousins served a plate lunch for 61 guests.

 During World War II, the Minerds worried as son Delbert served in the U.S. Armed Forces.
 On the home front, Ada made a financial donation to assist their daughter Ferne in her volunteer work as an editor of The Messenger.
 The newspaper was church-oriented, "published in the interest of Christ and the Communities of Mill Run, Ohiopyle and Hickman Chapel."
 It was sent to local servicemen and women deployed around the globe, and designed to maintain their morale as well as that of of local residents.
 Its mission was to keep readers informed of the whereabouts and activities of their fighting husbands, brothers, sons and friends overseas.

 Copies of nine issues of this fascinating newspaper are in the Minerd.com Archives (October 1944, November 1944, January 1945, June 1945, October 1945, December 1945, January 1946, February 1946 and March 1946).